gaganvats-05/ENGAGE-FaceRecognition-MOODIFY/README.md

 Moodify is a facial expression recognition-based  music suggestion website that cheers up users and saves time while searching for a song that matches their mood.

-1)It capture's video from the user's webcam, feed it into a model that can predict emotions and generate an appropriate target tag.
+1) It capture's video from the user's webcam, feed it into a model that can predict emotions and generate an appropriate target tag.

-2)It recognizes facial expression based on the 7 categories i.e., angry, sad, fear, happy, disgust, surprise, and neutral.
+2) It recognizes facial expression based on the 7 categories i.e., angry, sad, fear, happy, disgust, surprise, and neutral.

-3)Based on the emotion it gives the user songs from the database.
+3) Based on the emotion it gives the user songs from the database.

-4)If a user wishes to watch movies/songs then a list of movies/songs matching their mood are suggested with a movie/songs poster.
+4) If a user wishes to watch movies/songs then a list of movies/songs matching their mood are suggested with a movie/songs poster.

-5)When a user clicks on the movie that he wishes to watch, they will be redirected to the IMDB website and for songs, it redirects them to the Spotify website.
+5) When a user clicks on the movie that he wishes to watch, they will be redirected to the IMDB website and for songs, it redirects them to the Spotify website.
 ## Features
 ***User Features***
 - Authentication
+    - SignIn
+    - SignUp
 - Facial Recognition
 - Mood Detection
+    - Happy
+    - Sad
+    - Neutral
+    - Angry
+    - Surprised
 - Song Recommendations
 - Music Player
 - Music Search
 - Song queue
+- Follow a friend
+- See your people who are following you

 ***Administration Features***
 - Authentication